rca(1) General Commands Manual rca(1)

 but is also commonly ','.

-The thousands separator will be will be stripped from all input,
+The thousands separator is stripped from all input, and on output

-The currency symbol will first be checked to see if its value
+The currency symbol is checked to see if its value occurs anywhere

-occurs anywhere in the name of any rca command or operator.
-If
+in the name of any rca command or operator.
+If not, it is

 DATA TYPES, OVERFLOW, ACCURACY

-All stack values in rca are stored in long double format.
+All stack values in rca are stored in mpdecimal format.
 This is

 convenient for a calculator which will primarily deal with